-For decompression, there are 2 described approaches, either supraclavicular or transaxillary, to excise the first or cervical rib, with release of any restrictive bands and anterior scalene muscle when they impinge on surrounding structures.
+For decompression, there are 2 described approaches, either supraclavicular or transaxillary, to excise the first or cervical rib, with release of any restrictive bands and the anterior scalene muscle if they impinge on surrounding structures.

 Physiotherapy remains an integral part of recovery after any surgical intervention for TOS.
 Complications of TOS surgery include the neurological or vascular damage, or haemothorax, pneumothorax, or chylothorax (particular on the left, the thoracic duct is within the thoracic outlet can is at risk of damage).

-Prognosis in neurological TOS is variable, whilst that of vascular TOS is largely favourable after appropriate surgical interventions.
+Prognosis in neurological TOS is variable, whilst that of vascular TOS is largely favourable after appropriate surgical intervention.